jovo/fast-oopsi/README.md

 note that the code in this repository is not kept up-to-date; rather, it is an archive of our work.
 for an up-to-date code base, check out: https://github.com/jovo/oopsi

+any questions about this work, please post questions [here](https://github.com/jovo/oopsi/issues)